Recently shipped

 Review film where it lives

-Timestamped comments welded to the exact frame, versions side by side, and a resolve handshake so a note gets addressed rather than argued in circles.
+Timestamped comments welded to the exact frame, versions side by side, and a resolve handshake so a note gets addressed instead of argued in circles.

 Tidy